FathimaRushda/EVENT-MANAGEMENT-AND-CLIENT-ANALYTICS-SYSTEM/README.md

 # EVENT-MANAGEMENT-AND-CLIENT-ANALYTICS-SYSTEM
-# A data-driven event planning and booking management system that tracks clients,
-# event types, packages, additional services, and booking information using Excel dashboards and automation.
+## A data-driven event planning and booking management system that tracks clients,event types, packages, additional services, and booking information using Excel dashboards and automation.

 """
 ## Overview